GeorgesColbert/Data-Science-Portfolio/Machine Learning/Data Mining/readme.md

 Data Wrangling

 the data set is a compiled record of all accidents that happened in London between 2005 and 2014.
+Due to the size of the data (516 MB in total), the data set could not be uploaded to Github.
+The data can be downloaded from (https://data.gov.uk/dataset/road-accidents-safety-data), under "2014 All STATS19 data (accident, casualties and vehicle tables) for 2005 to 2014".
+Explanation of the variables are under Additional links, titled "Lookup up tables for variables".

  The data is mined to look for insights and answers to the following points: